Officier E.M.Griffith talks to Sukhvir Singh Grewal, the first and only turbaned cop in Ohio, during a regular patrol in Alliance, Ohio.

 Jagbir Singh Dhillon, 81, enjoys the football game at his residence.
 He said he loves sports and he likes that America encourages sports.

-Agam Singh, 7, plays with Kermit the Frog along with is cousins as his grand father rests on the couch at their in Twinsberg, Ohio.
+Agam Singh, 7, plays with Kermit the Frog along with is cousins as his grand father rests on the couch at their in Twinsburg, Ohio.
 Agam’s dad moved to the United States a couple of years ago for a better lifestyle and raised him in the United States.
 He says it’s important for him to meet his grandparents and understand where the family comes from and to be proud of his identity and culture.

 Sikh Ohio People enjoy the Sikh new year parade which happens in April celebrating Vaisakhi ( Sikh new year).
 The Cincinnati Sikh community organizes the parade every year to share their culture with the wider Cincinnati community.